nicklas-rn/liquid-handler/README.md

 # Installation
-Note: This installation is for beginners who do not have programming experience and no intent to modify this software.
+Note: This installation is for beginners with few programming experience and no intent to modify this software.
 Consequently, this installation does not use a virtual environment but instead installs programs system-wide.
 ## 1. Installation of prerequisites
 ### 1.1 Install Git
 Open a terminal window and enter the following command to check if you have Git installed on your system: